htootayzaaung/Realtime-Flood-Monitoring-API/README.md

 ## Overview

-The Realtime Flood Monitoring System is a web application that provides real-time flood monitoring using a backend API and a frontend interface.
-The project consists of a **backend (Flask API)** and a **frontend (React app)**.
+The **Realtime Flood Monitoring System** is a web application designed to visualize real-time flood data using a **Flask backend API** and a **React-based frontend**.
+It integrates with the **Real-Time Flood Monitoring API** provided by the UK Environmental Agency to fetch and display water level readings from different monitoring stations.

 ![User Interface](Images/UI.png)